kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-15-performance-tasks.markdown

 {% endhighlight %}
 {% endfigure %}

-This task needs to be run only for productionn and has the be executed after the revisioning of the images is finished, because the server will just deliver a WebP image of the same name to the browser.
+This task needs to be run only for production and has to be executed after the revisioning of the images is finished, because the server will just deliver a WebP image of the same name to the browser.

 {% figure code-figure "gulp/tasks/production/build.js" %}
 {% highlight javascript %}